Original Effective Date: September 23, 2013

 - notify you about promotions and special offers.
 This helps us develop our Services and grow our business;

 - administer and protect our business and this Site (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data) to help diagnose problems with the Site.
-This is necessary for the running of our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise;
+This is necessary for the running of our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganization or group restructuring exercise;

 - deliver relevant website content, blogs, and advertisements to you and measure or understand the effectiveness of the advertising we serve to you.
 This is necessary for us to study how customers use our products/services, to develop them, to grow our business and to inform our marketing strategy;